Biking in Taipei: My Unforgettable Adventure with Route & Tips

 To rent a YouBike, you will need the following:

 One (1) Registered Taiwan SIM card for up to 5 YouBike rentals

 One (1) EasyCard

 We purchased our SIM card for NT$300 (₱500) from Chunghwa Telecom.
-Click here to search for any satellite office near your location.
 The SIM card already includes 5 days of unlimited mobile data.
 I recommend that you purchase one not only for the YouBike but also for connectivity.
 It’s stable, reliable and will come in handy when navigating around Taipei.
 You will need to register the SIM card under your name so don’t forget to bring your passport when you buy one.

 To use YouBike, go to any YouBike station and register on the kiosks available.
 One SIM card can register up to 5 EasyCards.
 Just follow the instructions on the screen — they’re pretty understandable for first timers — register the local number, tap your EasyCard, and you’re good to go!

 I would just like to mention that YouBikes are all well-maintained, but in the rare instance that you get a defective one, you can just put it back and take another one.
 Easy breezy.

 There are numerous cycling routes in Taipei, and the one we chose was supposed to be easy, said my biker friends.
 I was up for the challenge.
 While the trail was beginner-friendly for them, it wasn’t for me.
 It was a lot more challenging than expected.

 Okay, before moving on to my series of unfortunate events, I would like to mention some things that I noticed while cycling in Taipei: